 DBMS Architecture 1-level, 2-Level, 3-Level

-In One-Tier Architecture the database is directly available to the user, the user can directly sit on the DBMS and use it i.e.; the client, server, and the Database are all present on the same machine.
-For Example- To learn SQL we set up an SQL server and the database on the local system.
+In 1-Tier Architecture the database is directly available to the user, the user can directly sit on the DBMS and use it that is, the client, server, and Database are all present on the same machine.
+For Example: to learn SQL we set up an SQL server and the database on the local system.
 This enables us to directly interact with the relational database and execute operations.
 The industry won’t use this architecture they logically go for 2-Tier and 3-Tier Architecture.

 An advantage of this type is that maintenance and understanding are easier, and compatible with existing systems.
 However, this model gives poor performance when there are a large number of users.

-In this type, there is another layer between the client and the server.
+In 3-Tier Architecture, there is another layer between the client and the server.
 The client does not directly communicate with the server.
 Instead, it interacts with an application server which further communicates with the database system and then the query processing and transaction management takes place.
-This intermediate layer acts as a medium for the exchange of partially processed data between server and client.
+This intermediate layer acts as a medium for the exchange of partially processed data between the server and the client.
 This type of architecture is used in the case of large web applications.

-- Enhanced scalability due to distributed deployment of application servers.
-Now, individual connections need not be made between client and server.
+- Enhanced scalability: Scalability is enhanced due to distributed deployment of application servers.
+Now, individual connections need not be made between the client and server.

-- Data Integrity is maintained.
+- Data Integrity: 3-Tier Architecture maintains Data Integrity.
 Since there is a middle layer between the client and the server, data corruption can be avoided/removed.

-- Security is improved.
+- Security: 3-Tier Architecture Improves Security.
 This type of model prevents direct interaction of the client with the server thereby reducing access to unauthorized data.